Skip Navigation

 The mission of the Coast Guard’s Recreational Boating Safety (RBS) Program is to minimize the loss of life, personal injury, property damage and environmental impact associated with the use of recreational boats, through preventive means, in order to provide safe use and enjoyment of the U. S. waterways by the public.
 The mission to reduce recreational boat fatalities is one of the Coast Guard’s strategic goals outlined in its agreement with the Department of Transportation under the auspices of the Government Performance and Results Act Performance Plan.

-USCG Office Of Boating Safety (G-OPB)
+USCG Boating Safety Division (CG-BSX-2)

 Program Goals